brickgirl/BIT504_AT2_Task2/README.md

 Status bar to display messages - X's turn and O's turn.
 Check which player has won and update currentstate.
 When game is a draw set the currentstate to the draw gamestate.
-When game is over redraw the graphics on the UI

 CELL
 Initialise variables row, col.